-If you are among one of the millions of men suffering from erectile dysfunction, then you may be a candidate for a novel new minimally invasive therapy called Low-Intensity Extracorporeal Shock Wave Therapy (Li-ESWT).
+If you are among one of the millions of men suffering from erectile dysfunction, then you may be a candidate for a novel new minimally invasive therapy called Low-Intensity Extracorporeal Shock Wave Therapy (Li-ESWT) that is offered now at our North Miami office.
 Erectile dysfunction is not only a source of embarrassment for men, but it can lead to clinical depression, decrease in quality of life and or loss of meaningful significant relationships.
 Many men initially turn to oral medications for erectile dysfunction such as Viagra, Levitra or Cialis.
 While these medications may initially work for some patients, they can be incredibly expensive, they are sometimes not available on demand and most importantly, they do not address the actual cause of erectile dysfunction—an impairment in blood flow.

 As men advance in age, the small blood vessels that fill the penis begin to contract and weaken.
 They may fill with plaque in a comparable manner to vascular disease of the heart that causes heart attacks.
 With less blood flow to the penis, it becomes more difficult to fill the penile corporal capsules during stimulation leading to erectile dysfunction.
 Decreased blood flow may additionally result in decreased sensitivity, impaired orgasm and increased refractory periods.